Clementi, Singapore: Household

-As of 2025, there were 70,400 people living in HDB flats, representing 67.5% of the population.
-This is lower than the national proportion of HDB dwellers (75.8%), reflecting a greater prevalence of private property as compared to the national average.
+As of 2026, the proportion of residents in Clementi residing in HDB flats (66.8%) is lower than the national proportion of HDB dwellers (75.5%), reflecting a greater prevalence of private property as compared to the national average.

-Among the population, 28,610 residents, or 27.4% of the population, live in 4-Room Flats, making it the most common type of dwelling.
-A sizeable number of residents also reside in condominiums and other apartments (26,760 residents, 25.7%), while 5,580 (5.35%) live in landed properties.
+Among the population, 28,430 residents, or 27.2% of the population, live in 4-Room Flats, making it the most common type of dwelling.
+This is closely followed by residents residing in condominiums and other apartments (27,540 residents, 26.4%).

 The average household size in Clementi as of 2020 is 3.01.
 Among the 33,609 households in Clementi, the most common household size is two persons, representing 23.8% of total households.

 Clementi has a home ownership rate of 89.4% as of 2020.
 This is slightly higher than the national home ownership rate of 87.9%, reflecting a greater prevalence of homeowners in Clementi.